matthewchdu/steam-data-pipeline/README.md

 # Steam Review Analytics Pipeline

-## System Overview

-This pipeline ingests relational Steam game metadata and unstructured, deeply nested Steam review data, normalizes both through a distributed compute layer, and models the result into a BigQuery star schema for analytical querying.
-Infrastructure provisioning, batch compute, warehouse transformation, and orchestration are each isolated as independently deployable, ephemeral components.
+Steam review data ships as messy, semi-structured JSON blobs with no analytical schema, making basic questions like "how does review sentiment vary by genre" impossible to answer without a proper warehouse.
+This pipeline pulls relational game metadata from Cloud SQL and ~1.3GB of nested review data from GCS, cleans and flattens both with PySpark on Dataproc, and models the result into a BigQuery star schema via dbt, with Kestra orchestrating the whole run end to end.

-## Architecture Diagram
+## Architecture & Data Flow

 ```mermaid
 graph LR